RI White Collar Crimes Attorney Advocating for Your Rights

 - A third offense may result in five to ten years in prison, and up to $15,000 in fines.

 Additionally, an individual convicted of identity theft may face probation and be ordered to pay restitution to anyone affected by the alleged crime.

-Speak with Our Qualified Criminal Defense Lawyers Today – Request Your Consultation
+Speak with Our Qualified Identity Theft Lawyers Today – Request Your Consultation

 Let Abilheira Law bridge the gap to justice for you or your loved one facing charges for identity theft.
 We believe that you are innocent until proven otherwise; allow us to fight on your behalf and seek out the best possible result available.